clayne/FROST-Fast/README.md

 #### Wabbajack could not find my game folder

-Sorry!
 Wabbajack will not work with pirated versions of the game.
-If you own a legitimate copy of the game, start over from the beginning of [Installation](#installation) and don't skip any steps.
+If you own a legitimate copy of the game, start over from the beginning of [Installation](#installation) and do not skip any steps.

 ## Post-Installation